 How I shoot

 My studio “PoutStudios” established in central London in 2003 and is a stone throw away from St Paul’s cathedral.
 It’s always busy with people.
 It’s my personal workspace where I collect my various lights and props gathered from over the years from different shoots.
-It can get a little cluttered sometimes but that forces me to every so often have a clear out.

-I plan to be doing this as long as I can hold a camera!
 The thing about this job is that you never know what is going to happen next!
 And when you think nothing is going to happen it usually does!